ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 Rust has a reputation for being difficult to learn/use compared to "higher" level languages like Javascript and GoLang.
 I find this is a bit overblown, especially for modern Rust.
 Personally I find that I am nearly as fast if not faster in coding in Rust as I am in other languages.
-However, I did find the learning experience quiet difficult compared to other languages.
+However, I did find the learning experience quite difficult compared to other languages.

 Rust has a lot going on.
 It has a lot of features that you need to interact with in even simple programs.
-When learning Rust, one of the pain points I felt was the shear amount of new concepts I had to learn to get up and running.
+When learning Rust, one of the pain points I felt was the sheer amount of new concepts I had to learn to get up and running.
-While many of features in Rust are worth while and improve the development experience they increase the learning curve of the language.
+While many of the features in Rust are worth while and improve the development experience they increase the learning curve of the language.

 As someone who has introduced Rust at their workplace and is viewed as the "Rust expert" [^1], I spend a lot of time teaching Rust and helping teams migrate to Rust.
 A good amount of effort for teams onboarding is getting up to speed with all of the features in Rust.